SaifM15/EcommerceProject/README.md

 - Shopping Cart: Users can add items to their cart and proceed to checkout.
 - Authentication & Authorization: Implemented secure login and role-based access control.

-## Demo 🎥
-- Screenshot of the application in action (replace with actual screenshot)

 ## Installation and Setup 🔧

 ### Prerequisites